-Score decor from friends and family
+Score Décor from Friends and Family

 It can't hurt to ask, right?
 If someone you know was recently married, she probably has some cool stuff she'd like to sell or give away, notes Samantha Gieseke, owner of Plan Our Day Houston.
 "Ask for unused boxes of candles, vases, lanterns, and chalkboard signs."

-Simply put, invite less people.
+Simply put, invite fewer people.
 Instead of having 150 guests, invite 30 to 50 of your closest friends and family, recommends Krystel Tien, owner and founder of Elle Bridal Boutique, Couture Events, and Confetti Inc. "This way, you can really make the event spectacular without having to sacrifice the look of the wedding for your budget."

-Use plenty of color
+Use Plenty of Color

-Save with a signature cocktail
+Save with a Signature Cocktail

 This can save you a huge chunk of change!
-Rachel Jo Silver, founder of Love Stories TV, says to simply call up the venue that you're in love with and see what its rates are for a weeknight wedding.
+Rachel Jo Silver, the founder of Love Stories TV, says to simply call up the venue that you're in love with and see what its rates are for a weeknight wedding.
 The costs may be significantly lower for a Sunday too.

 Have a big wedding party?
-Repurpose the bridesmaids' bouquets as centerpieces by having your florist simply supply vases, suggests wedding planner Marilisa Schachinger of Martel Event.
+Repurpose the bridesmaids' bouquets as centerpieces by having your florist simply supply vases, suggests wedding planner Marilisa Schachinger of Martel Events.
 "To create visual impact without the higher cost of flowers, consider groupings of candles at various heights.
 The ambiance will be unforgettable," she says.
-For brides without a big wedding party, Deborah Lloyd, president and chief creative officer of Kate Spade New York, recommends using bunches of tea candles to enhance your tablescape along with paper flowers in lieu of oversize arrangements.
+For brides without a big wedding party, Deborah Lloyd, president and chief creative officer of Kate Spade New York, recommends using bunches of tea candles to enhance your tablescape along with paper flowers in place of oversize arrangements.
 "Not only is it a beautiful, personal touch, but everyone looks better in candlelight and guests can see across tables, which inspires conversation."

 When shopping for the perfect wedding dress, set a budget and don't get overwhelmed by the "it's one day" and "once in a lifetime" clichés, warns celebrity wedding planner Michael Russo of Michael Russo Events.
 "Many shops have end-of-year sales, unloading last season's gowns.
 Great for you, they can offer up to 70 percent off!"
-Also consider renting your dress and accessories or buying them secondhand; there are so many great online sites out there now to choose from.
+Also, consider renting your dress and accessories or buying them secondhand; there are so many great online sites out there now to choose from.

-Splurge on a great photographer
+Splurge on a Great Photographer

 As Stefany Allongo, founder and chief consultant of the Majestic Vision, points out, the best photographer can turn a good wedding into a great wedding with the right angles and lighting.
-Amen!